pupeno/prerenderer/README.md

 ## Changelog

 ### v0.2.0
+- Changed the ClojureScript API to hide NodeJS details.
+- New re-frame implementation that depends on re-frame 0.6.0 but not on a fork.
 - Added Function to stop JavaScript engine.
 - Renamed run to start! to match stop!
 - Added option :noop-when-stopped that will make prerenderer just issue a warning when the JavaScript engine is not